LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

 but may include first name, last name, email address, phone number, etc. The attributes are often named with one or two-character abbreviations like "cn" for combined name, "ln" for last name, "fn" for first name, or "ou" for operational unit.
-Attributes might also have longer names like "email", "telephonenumber", etc.
+Attributes may also have longer names like "email", "telephonenumber", and so on.

 LDAP Searches